Things To Do With Kids: Central Louisiana

 Frogmore Cotton Plantation & Gins: Named a “must-see site” by Rand McNally and one of the region’s top three attractions by AAA Southern Traveler, Frogmore contrasts the early workings of an 1800s cotton plantation with a computerized 900-bales-a-day facility now.
 Along the way, children will learn about slave customs and songs, walk through authentically furnished slave quarters, see a rare steam gin and more.
 Tour the grounds, pick some cotton and learn about this important part of the South’s history.

-Lasyone’s Meat Pie Restaurant: No visit to the Crossroads region of central Louisiana is complete without a stop by Lasyone’s for a heaping helping of soulful Louisiana creole.
+Lasyone’s Meat Pie Restaurant: No visit to central Louisiana is complete without a stop by Lasyone’s for a heaping helping of soulful Louisiana creole.
 Home to Lasyone’s famous meat pies, red beans and rice, fried green beans and the show-stopping River Cane cream pie, this family-friendly restaurant features Louisiana cooking at its mouthwatering best.